Over 250 crows die in Rajasthan, government on alert for bird flu

 The first crow deaths were reported in the state’s Jhalawar district last month.
 The samples were sent to the National Institute of High Security Animal Diseases in Bhopal, after which the infection was confirmed.

-So far, 100 crows have died in Jhalawar, 72 in Baran, 47 in Kota, 19 in Pali and seven each in Jaipur and Jodhpur and Jaipur.
+So far, 100 crows have died in Jhalawar, 72 in Baran, 47 in Kota, 19 in Pali and seven each in Jaipur and Jodhpur.
 However, the infection has only been confirmed in Jhalawar district but the officials have been directed to watch out for suspicious bird deaths.

 Animal Husbandry Principal Secretary Kunji Lal Meena said the deaths have chiefly been reported among crows and most of the cases of infection were in Jodhpur and Kota districts.
 “The flu is dangerous and guidelines have been issued,” he was quoted as saying by the newspaper.